 - CHAPTER 5 The attack

 IM Renier Castellanos (FIDE 2529)

-is an active chess player and trainer for over 10 years, have worked for Chessbase and done live commentary on several major events, winner of many international tournaments.
+are an active chess player and trainer for over 10 years, have worked for Chessbase and done live commentary on several major events, winner of many international tournaments.
 One Grandmaster norm.
-Highest FIDE rating 2529.
+Highest FIDE rating of 2529.